-For our billing purposes a page is a HTTP request (generally a HTTP GET or POST request but could be more).
+For our billing purposes we use the global definition of a page as a HTTP request (generally a HTTP GET or POST request but could be more).
 A redirect request can trigger more page requests and AJAX or XHR requests can trigger more page requests.

 On this page, we will attempt to provide most details on what constitutes a “page” and how that is different from a HTTP GET/POST request or “fetching a URL” (URL count) or a “record count”.